hamza10tn/hamza10tn/README.md

 ## 👤 About Me :
 I am a Junior Fullstack developer.
 I am passionate about the development of software applications, I'm open to learning new stuff, and excited to enlarge, forge, and ameliorate my knowledge in this field.
 I'm hardworking and inquisitive and I also like to work in a team.
-- 🔭 I’m currently a computer science student in Tunisia.
+- 🔭 I’m currently a software engineer student in Tunisia.
 - 🤝 I’m looking to collaborate with anyone for a job offer or an internship.

 <a href="mailto: ayari.hamza1@esprit.tn" target="blank"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="ayari.hamza1@esprit.tn" /></a>